Doug Everingham: Politics

 Everingham's first attempt at entering politics came in 1963 when he unsuccessfully ran as the Australian Labor Party candidate in the seat of Dawson but was defeated by the Country Party's George Shaw.

 Following the death of Member for Capricornia George Gray, Everingham nominated for pre-selection for the resulting 1967 by-election.
 Everingham won pre-selection, beating out local Rockhampton Labor identity Evan Schwarten (father of Robert Schwarten) at a time when Labor leader Gough Whitlam was seeking more tertiary-educated Labor MPs amongst the party's traditional working class members.

 Everingham went on to win the 1967 by-election beating his nearest rival, the Liberal candidate Frank Rudd, and was subsequently elected as Member for Capricornia serving on the opposition.
 After Labor was returned to power at the 1972 federal election, Gough Whitlam appointed Everingham as Minister for Health.

+Everingham was one of many Queensland Labor MPs to lose their seats at the 1975 election held after the dismissal of the Whitlam government, defeated by the National Country Party's Colin Carige.
+However, Everingham was re-elected when he was victorious against Carige at the 1977 federal election.
+He remained the Member for Capricornia until his retirement at the 1984 election.

+Political views

 Everingham was known for his fierce campaigning against cigarettes, alcohol, drugs and the sport of boxing.
 Local Rockhampton Labor identity, Barry Large (former Member for Capricornia Kirsten Livermore's long-serving political advisor), recalled that Everingham placed anti-smoking stickers on cigarette vending machines throughout Parliament House in Canberra due to his anti-tobacco stance.

 Everingham was a proponent of the proposed SR1 set of spelling reforms, which resulted in him referring to his department the "Department of Helth" and dubbed himself as "Minister for Helth".
 This prompted Prime Minister Whitlam to send correspondence to Everingham beginning with "Dear Dug" and signed "Yurs Gof".

-Everingham was one of many Queensland Labor MPs to lose their seats at the 1975 election held after the dismissal of the Whitlam government, defeated by the National Country Party's Colin Carige.
-However, Everingham was re-elected when he was victorious against Carige at the 1977 federal election.

-He remained the Member for Capricornia until his retirement at the 1984 election.
+In the late 1960s, Everingham attracted attention for his support of government-funded sterilisation as a form of population control.
+In 1969 he made controversial comments advocating for sterilisation to be employed on Aboriginal Australians living in Woorabinda, Queensland, which had one of the highest infant death rates in Australia.
+Everingham rejected claims that his comments were racially discriminatory and stated that he supported "making sterilisation free for culturally deprived people, as it is freely available to rich people".
+Indigenous rights activist Faith Bandler stated that Everingham's comments had been taken out of context.